PhilEllis/Splash_Swim_School/TESTING.md

 ### Wave testing
 - Wave testing highlighted several contrasting issues throughout with the light blue against the white.
 This branding is pivitol to the site and getting user feedback nobody from the target audience have had issues with the general contrast.
 This is definitely something to take into consideration in the future when the team do any further rebranding.
-- Wave testing has identified the blank social media links.
+- Wave testing has identified errors in reagrds to the blank social media links and the templating nav links.

 <a name="#compatibility"></a>